meistudioli/msc-copy-button/README.md

 - **copycontent**

 Set content for copy.
-Default is `""`（not set）. &lt;<msc-copy-button /> will throw error when empty content.
+Default is `""`（empty string）. &lt;<msc-copy-button /> will throw error when empty content.

 ```html
 <msc-copy-button